hal/site/content/development/build-run.md

 mvn clean install
 ```

 This includes the GWT compiler, which might take a while.
-If you just want to make sure that there are no compilation or test failures, you canskip the GWT compiler and use
+If you just want to make sure that there are no compilation or test failures, you can skip the GWT compiler and use

 ```bash
 mvn clean install -Dgwt.skipCompilation
 ```

+## Profiles

+The maven build defines the following profiles:

+- `docker` Foo

+- `esdoc` Foo

+- `prod` Foo

+- `release` Foo

+- `site` Foo

+- `theme-eap` Foo

+- `theme-hal` Foo

+- `theme-wildfly` Foo

+## Scripts

 # Run